 San Antonio’s Encouragement of Electric Cars

 Although improving public transportation is a great goal, it will not stop everyone from driving.
-If, however, you are diving an electric vehicle, you can still reduce emissions.
+If, however, you are driving an electric vehicle, you can still reduce emissions.
 EV charging infrastructure and incentives are currently available.

 Texas Electric Vehicle Incentives

-The Texas Commission on Environmental Quality is offering a $2,500 incentive for light duty electric vehicles.
+The Texas Commission on Environmental Quality is offering a $2,500 incentive for light-duty electric vehicles.
 Those who would like to take advantage of this incentive need to do so before May 31, 2019.
 As of December of 2018, over 60 percent of funding was already awarded.

 EV Charging Stations